arwaghaith/EmbeddedLinux/Embedded_Linux/systemdService/SystemdService.md

 ## A unit service

-# This file selection includes a bash script and a systemd service file for a custom date service.
+This file selection includes a bash script and a systemd service file for a custom date service.

-<br><br>

-# The bash script defines two functions: `hellostart()` and `hellostop()`.
+The bash script defines two functions: `hellostart()` and `hellostop()`.
 The `hellostart()` function continuously prints "Hello World" along with the current date and time using the `date` command, and then sleeps for 3 seconds.
 The `hellostop()` function kills all instances of the script.

-<br><br>

-# The script also includes a case statement that checks the command-line argument passed to the script.
+The script also includes a case statement that checks the command-line argument passed to the script.
 If the argument is "start", it calls the `hellostart()` function.
 If the argument is "stop", it calls the `hellostop()` function.

-<br><br>

-# The systemd service file (`Date_Time.service`) is used to manage the execution of the bash script as a service.
+The systemd service file (`Date_Time.service`) is used to manage the execution of the bash script as a service.
 It specifies that the service should be started after the multi-user target and before the network target.
 The `ExecStart` directive specifies the command to start the service, and the `ExecStop` directive specifies the command to stop the service.

-<br><br>

-# To use the service, the script needs to be made executable using the `chmod +x` command.
+To use the service, the script needs to be made executable using the `chmod +x` command.
 Then, the service file needs to be created or edited using a text editor (e.g., `sudo vim Date_Time.service`) and the appropriate paths and options should be set.

-<br><br>

-# Finally, the systemd commands `sudo systemctl daemon-reload`, `sudo systemctl start Date_Time.service`, and `sudo systemctl status Date_Time.service` are used to reload the systemd configuration, start the service, and check its status, respectively.
+Finally, the systemd commands `sudo systemctl daemon-reload`, `sudo systemctl start Date_Time.service`, and `sudo systemctl status Date_Time.service` are used to reload the systemd configuration, start the service, and check its status, respectively.

-<br><br>

 ```
 vim Date_Time